 It's difficult to beat Texas State University - San Marcos if you want to study Agricultural Economics & Business.
 After getting their bachelor's degree, Agricultural Business students typically earn an average of $39,157 at the beginning of their careers.
 Want a large student body?
 This school has over 20,000 students on campus.

 Texas State University - San Marcos is known for a low crime rate, among the safest schools in the country.
 About 73.8% of the teachers at Texas State University - San Marcos are full-time and have regular office hours, so they are more available to students.
 For more information, look at college scorecard.

 Every student pursuing a degree in Agricultural Economics & Business needs to look into West Texas A&M University.
 Students who enjoy a more slow-paced life will appreciate West Texas A&M University's location in the small town of Canyon, Texas.

 New Mexico State University - Main Campus is among your best bets if you want to study Agricultural Economics & Business.
 Students who graduate from the Agricultural Business program make an average of $39,444 for their early career, and $78,094 in their mid career.
-It is set in the suburban region of Las Cruces, New Mexico, New Mexico State University - Main Campus supplies a safe, suburban atmosphere for young people.
+Situated in Las Cruces, New Mexico, New Mexico State University - Main Campus supplies a safe, suburban atmosphere for young people.